michaelpropp18/Tic-Tac-Toe/README.md

-Type "g++ Source.cpp" to compile
-Type "./a.out" to run
+Type "g++ Source.cpp" to compile and "./a.out" to run